 Toilet paper shortage has affected leading Australian supermarkets.
 The threat of the coronavirus (COVID-19) has driven several citizens into panic buying toilet paper.
 It seems everywhere we go at the moment, people are talking about toilet paper and what alternatives they have due to being left with very few options.
-Here a few things that you should not flush down the toilet drains.

 Hand towels are designed to be robust, to a slight degree water-absorbent, and will not break down with water as fast as toilet paper.

 Napkins are soft to use when in the dining table, but these are certainly not suitable to be flushed down the toilet.
 These do not disintegrate as quickly as toilet paper because of the difference in chemical composition during manufacture.

 Sad to say, flushable wipes are not really “flushable”.
 As much as advertisers claim that these wipes can be “good to go” down your toilet drains, this is furthest from the truth.
 Flushable wipes along with the regular ones will not break down even in a nuclear explosion.
 These wipes should be the last thing down a drain.
 These types of wipes should be rebranded as “non-flushable wipes” as far as any decent plumber is concerned.